bravecourse/personalSite/README.md

 1. Add a div tag with the class "content-block" and id "about"
 2. Add a div tag with the class "content-block" and id "menu"
-3. Add a div tag with the class "content-block" and id "order" IN CSS
+3. Add a div tag with the class "content-block" and id "order"
+4. Add ids to a tags in nav bar links
+IN CSS
-4. use flexbox to style different content-blocks
+5. use flexbox to style different content-blocks
-5. use padding and margin
+6. use padding and margin
-6. use selectors to apply styling
+7. use selectors to apply styling

 ## CSS Used: